Emc1518/School_District_Analysis/README.md

 - Math and reading scores by grade

-Thomas High School
+  The math and reading scores in each grade were not visibly affected, however it should be noted that the 9th graders' at Thomas High School had the highest grades   in the district.

 - Scores by school spending
+  The scores by school spending does not change because the

 - Scores by school size
+  The overall passing percentage by school size is not changed by removing the 9th graders' scores.

 - Scores by school type
+  Scores by school type are not affected by removing the 9th graders' scores.

 ## **Summary**
 Four notable changes that occured in the analysis were the following:

-1. Thomas High School's ranking fell by eliminating the 9th grader's scores and it was no longer in the top 5 schools in the district.
+1. Thomas High School's ranking fell by eliminating the 9th graders' scores and it was no longer in the top 5 schools in the district.

-2. Because the scores of the 9th graders at Thomas High School were removed, it caused all the 9th grader's scores to drop.
+2. Because the scores of the 9th graders at Thomas High School were removed, it caused all the 9th graders' overall scores to drop.

-3. Thomas High School is more affected by removing the 9th graders' scores than the district data is.
+3. Thomas High School's data is more affected by removing the 9th graders' scores than the district data is.

 4. The 9th graders' scores make a difference in the school's overall grade average and the scores of the other grades (10th - 12th) were not high enough to keep Thomas High School in the top 5.